 - Theater Close-Up, a series featuring off-Broadway plays, which amplified the audiences for each play and increased attendance at area theaters.

 - American Graduate USA, an on-air, online and engagement initiative to help students stay on the path to on-time high school graduation and future success.

 - MetroFocus, a multi-platform initiative using television, web and mobile technology to bring local news and culture coverage to the tri-state region.

 - NYC-ARTS, a weekly prime-time arts and culture program and its accompanying mobile app.

 - NJTVNews, the only week nightly, state-wide news broadcast covering New Jersey.

 Before joining WNET in 2007, Shapiro was President of NBC News, leading its top-rated news programs, including Today, NBC Nightly News and Meet the Press, as well as Dateline NBC.
 Shapiro was executive producer of Dateline NBC from 1993 to 2001, which became a cornerstone of NBC’s primetime programming and the first primetime multi-night newsmagazine.

 Prior to working at NBC, Shapiro spent 13 years at ABC News, where he was a writer and producer for PrimeTime Live and World News Tonight.
 He served as broadcast producer of PrimeTime Live, where he wrote and produced over 30 stories, including breaking news, profiles, and investigative reports.

 Shapiro has won numerous awards, including 32 Emmys, 31 Edward R. Murrow Awards and 3 Columbia DuPont awards.

 Shapiro graduated magna cum laude from Tufts University with degrees in history and political science.
-He was the editor-in-chief of the Tufts Observer and he was a stringer for The New York Times and The Boston Globe.
+He is married to ABC News Nightline Co-Anchor Juju Chang.
+They have three sons and live in New York City.